mattions/loqu4cius/readme.md

-# A streamlined Django 1.4 and App Engine integration.
+# A Lightweight blog engine, using Django 1.4 and App Engine.

 ## Requirements